 - An adequate system of internal controls is just as vital for the council PTA as for the local PTA, including the following: - Two signatures on all checks. - · Use of money counting, funds received, and check request forms. - Prompt reconciliation of bank statements. - Regular treasurer's reports. - Creating a Budget - A realistic budget should be based on prior year financial information as well as the goals you have set for the current year. - Funds for leadership training (including Utah PTA conferences and conventions) should be included in the budget.
 Training is an important and authorized use of PTA funds.
-The costs involved in having council officers attend conferences and conventions are legitimate PTA expenses. - Council dues should be set at a reasonable amount to cover the expenses of the council.
-Adjustments to the per-member council dues amount require an amendment of the bylaws. - Additional assessments of local PTAs including "fees" for Reflections entries or administrative expenses are not appropriate. - Councils must work with Utah PTA on any solicitation of charitable contributions.
-Contact the Utah PTA Treasurer for more information. - In accordance with bylaws, the council budget must be approved by the council voting body at the first council meeting of the year (prior to October 1). - Year-End Financial Statement and Annual Financial Reconciliation Review Report - In accordance with bylaws, an Annual Financial Reconciliation of the council treasurer's books must be conducted at the end of each fiscal year and upon change in the office of treasurer. - Also in accordance with bylaws, the Year-end Financial Statement and Annual Financial Reconciliation report must be submitted to the current Executive Committee no later than August 1 and presented to the voting body of the council for adoption at the first council meeting of the year. - The Year-end Financial Statement and Annual Financial Reconciliation report must also be submitted to the region director/treasurer no later than August 15.

-- Tax-Exempt Issues - Council PTAs must meet all IRS reporting requirements, including applicable annual IRS filing ("Form 990EZ" or "990N," depending on the amount of gross receipts). - Council PTAs may request refunds of sales tax paid from Utah PTA using the same procedure used for local PTAs.
+The costs involved in having council officers attend conferences and conventions are legitimate PTA expenses. - Additional assessments of local PTAs including "fees" for Reflections entries or administrative expenses are not appropriate. - Councils must work with Utah PTA on any solicitation of charitable contributions.
+Contact the Utah PTA Treasurer for more information. - In accordance with bylaws, the council budget must be approved by the council voting body at the first council meeting of the year (prior to October 1). - Year-End Financial Statement and Annual Financial Reconciliation Review Report - In accordance with bylaws, an Annual Financial Reconciliation of the council treasurer's books must be conducted at the end of each fiscal year and upon change in the office of treasurer. - Also in accordance with bylaws, the Year-end Financial Statement and Annual Financial Reconciliation report must be submitted to the current Executive Committee no later than August 1 and presented to the voting body of the council for adoption at the first council meeting of the year. - The Year-end Financial Statement and Annual Financial Reconciliation report must also be submitted to the region support committee chair/treasurer no later than August 15. - Tax-Exempt Issues - Council PTAs must meet all IRS reporting requirements, including applicable annual IRS filing ("Form 990EZ" or "990N," depending on the amount of gross receipts). - Council PTAs may request refunds of sales tax paid from Utah PTA using the same procedure used for local PTAs.